Always Look Your Best

 Surgical Procedure (Arm Lift or Brachioplasty)

-At Southwest Plastic Surgery, Dr Agullo and Dr Palladino offer full consultations on the procedure and will explain everything you need to know about getting an arm lift.
-You can ask any questions you may have and due to the geographics of the region, Southwest Surgery Plastic understand that not all patients would be comfortable communicating in English.
-That is why both surgeons speak Spanish and English fluently.
+At Southwest Plastic Surgery, Dr Agullo offers full consultations on the procedure and will explain everything you need to know about getting an arm lift.
+You can ask any questions you may have and due to the geographics of the region, Southwest Surgery Plastic understands that not all patients would be comfortable communicating in English.
+That is why Dr. Agullo speaks Spanish and English fluently.

 You will be told how to prepare for the surgery, what the actual procedure entails, what the recovery period is like and what the possible risks associated with such a procedure are.
 Rest assured, however, with Southwest Plastic Surgery, you will be in more than capable hands.
 In preparation for the surgery we will determine whether it is recommended that you consult your primary physician for preoperative evaluation.

-You should also inform one of the doctors prior to the surgery, of any drugs and medication you might be taking such as vitamins, herbal medicine and anti-inflammatory drugs, which make post surgery healing difficult, and discontinue their use.
+You should also inform the doctor prior to the surgery of any drugs and medication you might be taking such as vitamins, herbal medicine and anti-inflammatory drugs, which make post surgery healing difficult, and discontinue their use.
 If you smoke, then you will have to stop before undergoing surgery.
 Once you are satisfied that you meet the criteria for a good candidate for an arm lift, you will be given a date on which the surgery is scheduled.

-Dr. Agullo and Dr. Palladino have special interests in body contouring, breast enhancement and facial rejuvenation.
-They have published many internationally acclaimed papers and presentations in this area, and have also received several awards from their peers for the quality of their work, as well as the individualized care they provide patients.
+Dr. Agullo has special interests in body contouring, breast enhancement and facial rejuvenation.
+He has published many internationally acclaimed papers and presentations in this area, and has also received several awards from his peers for the quality of his work, as well as the individualized care he provides patients.

 - Mini arm lift – If you have a minimal amount of excess skin, good skin quality and no fatty tissue, then a small incision will be made at the axillary fold.
 Liposuction may also be used in this case, which leaves very small scars.